hazelcast/hazelcast-jet-reference-manual/src/Internals.md

 ### SenderTasklet and ReceiverTasklet

-A distributed DAG edge is implemented with one `ReceiverTasklet` and as many `SenderTasklet`s as there are target members (cluster size minus one).
+On each member a distributed DAG edge is implemented with one `ReceiverTasklet` and as many `SenderTasklet`s as there are target members (cluster size minus one).
 Jet reuses Hazelcast's networking layer and adds its own type of `Packet`, which can contain several data items traveling over a single edge.
 The packet size limit is configurable; to minimize fixed overheads from packet handling, Jet will try to stuff as many items as can fit into a single packet.
 It will keep adding items until it notices the limit is reached, which means that the actual packet size can exceed the limit by the size of one item.

 #### Network backpressure